Woman charged with abandoning her blind and deaf dog

 TETERBORO, N.J.
-(AP) — A New Jersey woman has been accused of abandoning her blind and deaf dog along a road.
+(AP) — A woman accused of abandoning her blind and deaf dog along a road said she planned to return, but authorities said they believe the woman deserted the animal because she could not pay for veterinary services.

-A local chapter of the Society for the Prevention of Cruelty to Animals says 59-year-old Tania Connelly has been charged with animal cruelty and has been issued a summons to appear in court this month.
-The SCPA alleges Connelly abandoned the dog Saturday because she could not afford the animal’s veterinary expenses.
+Tania Connelly, 59, is charged with animal cruelty and was issued a summons to appear in court this month, a New Jersey chapter of the Society for the Prevention of Cruelty to Animals said.

-Connelly told NJ.com Friday she left her dog, Bruna, in a grassy area while she went shopping at a nearby Walmart store because she didn’t want to leave Bruna in her car.
-She says she planned to return.
+Roni Wildoner, chief of the Bergen County SPCA, said a motorist in traffic saw the dog being pushed out of a car on a road near Teterboro Airport last Saturday then took a photo of the car.
+The photo later led investigators to Connelly, Wildoner said.

-The dog had no identification, but authorities found the Fort Lee woman because a witness photographed her car.
+Connelly told NJ.com Friday she left her Boston terrier, Bruna, in a grassy area while she went shopping at a nearby Walmart store.
+“It was not my intention to abandon her.
+I swear to God,” said Connelly.
+“I was going shopping and it was very hot.
+I didn’t want to leave her inside the car.”

 Most Read Nation & World Stories